christc4/websites-2024/mal.avsbq.org/tailoring/index.md

 > _Oh Kirby [Kirby Allison], you're turning us all into gentlemen.
 I even got out the bath for a pee yesterday_

 > _I just sew the bottoms of all my shirts to the waistband of my trousers, effectively making them a onepiece bodysuit.
 Now they are always together and always looking sharp!_

+### Fabrics

+>   _How much junk is being produced now!
+Wool is slowly being taken out of use.
+Finding a wooden shirt to soak up sweat is a problem.
+When I put on a shirt, I immediately notice if it has synthetic fiber.
+If it does, I can't breathe, I'm all sore, I just can't stand it!
+They believe that such shirts are more durable and better than natural ones.
+They think that this is progress!
+Well, are they good for your health?
+No, on the contrary, when making and wearing such things, people damage their health.
+They put a label &apos;Made of Pristine Pure Wool&apos; on those shirts.
+Sure, I guess they can find many more words for advertising, even sweeter ones!
+We have sheep now only for meat, because we make wool from oil.
+Silkworm caterpillars say, &ldquo;Well, if you want better silk than ours, then make it yourself!&rdquo;_